Jip-Hop/sedunlocksrv-pba/README.md

 - Use the other USB stick for the sedutil rescue system (see next step)

 ## Encrypting your drive and flashing the PBA
 Follow [the instructions](https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive) from the official Drive Trust Alliance sedutil wiki page.
 Except when you arrive at step `Enable locking and the PBA`, don't `gunzip` and flash the included `/usr/sedutil/UEFI64-n.nn.img` file.
 This is where you connect the USB stick with the `sedunlocksrv-pba.iso`.
 Check the output of `fdisk -l` to see to which device this USB stick is mapped.
 In my case it's `/dev/sdg1`.
 Mount the USB with `mount /dev/sdg1 /mnt/`.
 Now flash the custom PBA with `sedutil-cli --loadpbaimage debug /mnt/sedunlocksrv-pba.iso /dev/sdc`.
 Make sure to replace `/dev/sdc` so it targets your SED.
+Additionally I recommend that you set a simple password when arriving at the `Set a real password` step.
+For example use `test`.
+Set your real password through the web interface when booting from sedunlocksrv-pba.

 ## Tips
 - Flash the PBA to all the Self Encrypting Drives in your server